handyc/klurp/README.md

     + easy to extend with custom code

 #
-# 8. Recent / Upcoming Events:
+# 8. Recent / Upcoming Events
 #

 ### 29 September 2023